mcejp/ascii-posts/posts/C++-notes.md

 - constexpr implies internal linkage, so it's like "static"
 - for long strings this might not be optimal if used by multiple compilation units (not sure if it will be deduplicated)

+## Dump list of symbols from largest to smallest

+    nm --demangle \
+       --print-size \
+       --size-sort \
+       --reverse-sort \
+       file.elf

 ## Embed any file in source code